Get exclusive member benefits & effect social change. Join Today

 Stupor is a deeper level of impaired consciousness in which it is very difficult for you to respond to any stimuli, except for pain.

 Coma is the deepest level of impaired consciousness.
-If you are in a coma, you cannot respond to any stimulus, not even pain.
+If you are in a coma, you can’t respond to any stimulus, not even pain.

-Drugs, alcohol, substance abuse, drug overdose, certain medications, epilepsy, low blood sugar, stroke, and lack of oxygen to the brain are common causes of decreased consciousness.
+Drugs, alcohol, substance abuse, certain medications, epilepsy, low blood sugar, stroke, and lack of oxygen to the brain are common causes of decreased consciousness.

 Other underlying causes of decreased consciousness include: